Christini-Lab/Ortega_LivshitzRudy2009/README.md

 This version of the Livshitz Rudy 2009 guinea pig ventricular model has been modified for real-time performance in a dynamic clamp setting.

-This repository is intended to be used as a subtree.
+This repository can be used as a subtree.
 Follow the directions below to add/update the model to your repository.

 ### Running Simulations
 Simulation protocols are located in the 'exe' directory.
 Compile and run the